 What information are you looking for?

-The UK currently is gripped by a unique set of circumstances that makes energy saving all the more important.
+The UK is currently gripped by a unique set of circumstances that make energy saving all the more important.

-Firstly we are legally obliged to meet our carbon reduction targets set out under the Kyoto agreement.
-Homes and businesses account for well over 50% of all carbon emissions here in the UK – both directly emitted by consumers as well as the carbon emissions produced by the electricity generation companies.
+Firstly, we are legally obliged to meet the carbon reduction targets set out under the Kyoto agreement.
+Homes and businesses account for well over 50% of all carbon emissions here in the UK – both directly emitted by consumers, as well as the carbon emissions produced by the electricity generation companies.

-The third point that needs to be considered is the cost – a recent report carried out by the ACEEE showed the cost of implementing energy saving programs is a third the price of installing new power generating capacity.
-Based on this research and our own findings, it seems clear that during these austerity driven times, a push on energy saving makes far more economic sense (According to Cambridge Econometrics: investing in energy efficiency is a more effective way to stimulate the economy – compared to likely alternatives), than directly replacing all the legacy power plants.
+The third point that needs to be considered is the cost.
+A prominent report carried out by the ACEEE showed the cost of implementing energy saving programs is a third the price of installing new power generating capacity.
+Based on this research and our own findings, it seems clear that during these austerity-driven times, a push on energy saving makes far more economic sense.
+According to Cambridge Econometrics, investing in energy efficiency is a more effective way to stimulate the economy than directly replacing all the legacy power plants.

-Therefore saving energy is not simply about saving the planet (although that is nice too!), instead it is a way of helping to meet theses challenges – if we can reduce energy demand; if we can help to lower energy bills for vulnerable people, if we can wean ourselves off our dependence on the finite resource that is oil, then moving forward we are going to be in pretty good shape.
+Therefore saving energy is not simply about saving the planet (although that is nice too!); instead it is a way of helping meet these challenges.
+If we can reduce energy demand; if we can help to lower energy bills for vulnerable people, if we can wean ourselves off our dependence on the finite resource that is oil, then moving forward we are going to be in pretty good shape.

 The UK has some of the oldest and least energy efficient housing stock found anywhere in Europe.
 This is why we fully endorse measures such as solid wall insulation and other pioneering thermal insulation systems, which will not only make properties warmer but will also help cut soaring energy bills.

-We certainly don’t profess to know everything – but are in the privileged position to draw on our network of experts to help arrive at the best solution.
+We certainly don’t profess to know everything, but we are in the privileged position to draw on our network of experts to help arrive at the best solution.

 The idea behind what we do is pretty simple – we want to help people use less gas and electricity, so they save money on their energy bills.
 The great thing about this is that by using less energy in our lives, we also do our bit for the environment.

 Taking it one step further, we also want to help people embrace energy self-generation; more than 500,000 people in the UK now have solar PV on their roofs and are generating free electricity and they are being paid to produce it!
-There has never been a better time to install solar PV, heat pumps (to access the RHI) and other self-generating technologies since they are backed by generous Government subsidies and grants to help make them affordable, so they really are in reach of everyone.
+Now is a great time to install solar PV, heat pumps (to access the RHI) and other self-generating technologies since they are backed by government subsidies and battery storage technology is developing.

 Finally, let us know what you would like us to cover and any areas in which you think we could improve!